 How many people can I have at my campsite?

-Can I have a fire at my campsite?
+Can I have a campfire?

-Is there a quiet zone?
+Is there a beer garden?

 What about smoking?

-- Smoking is allowed in designated areas only.
+The site is often dry and fire may be a risk.
+Smoking is allowed in designated areas only.
 Please dispose of cigarette butts in the containers provided.
 Laketown Ranch is a pristine, natural environment that is home to a herd of elk, among many other animals and plants.
 Do not put cigarettes on the ground.
 Cigarette butts can be ingested by wildlife and harm them.

-- There are recycle bins throughout the site.
-We encourage patrons to GO GREEN.
-Please try to reduce your use of plastics and avoid single-use plastic containers.
+Laketown Ranch is a pristine, natural environment that is home to herds of elk and other wildlife.
+Please use the proper waste and recycling bins throughout the festival site.
+Help us reduce plastics and avoid single-use plastic containers.
 Keep a clean campsite and leave no trace when you leave.
 For safety reasons, no glass containers, please.
 Enjoy your beverages in hard, re-usable plastic or travel containers.